Spider veins – visible veins under the skin

 Occasionally, the web of spider veins expands over large areas of skin, which can cause pain.
 However, spider veins can be a visible sign of a disorder of the deeper, larger veins.

 Spider veins that develop below the inner ankle bone are a special form.
-As a rule, they are the first sign of a chronic venous stasis and must be treated.
+As a rule, they are the first sign of chronic venous stasis and must be treated.
 It is important to have your legs examined by a doctor to rule out early venous disease.